evanzummeren/eritpk/content/posts/2019-10-31---Pcomp-Final.md

 * Small powers/Big powers.
 One bounce is only a small gesture, but what if it results in something much bigger.
 Like turning the lights on and off?
 * Each bounce is one word.
 There's a video playing on one screen, every bounce makes it play one more word.

-I would like to explore some more options which involve time.
+I would like to explore some more options which involve time..

 Here's an early sketch: